-After being diagnosed with Celiac Disease his freshman year, Peter has devoted his time to learning more about gastrointestinal illness.
+After being diagnosed with Celiac Disease his freshman year, Peter devoted his time to learning more about gastrointestinal illness.
 For his Social Justice summer, Peter worked at a medical clinic in Otuzco, Peru.
-His frequent encounters with patients suffering from gastrointestinal illness as well as his own diagnosis led him to pursue a research internship at the Mucosal Immunology and Biology Research Center at Massachusetts General Hospital, where he spent summer 2015.
+His frequent encounters with patients suffering from gastrointestinal illness as well as his own diagnosis led him to pursue a research internship at the Mucosal Immunology and Biology Research Center at Massachusetts General Hospital for summer 2015.

-Peter plays the trombone in the University of Notre Dame Marching Band and enjoys playing the guitar and ukulele in his free time.
-He is the co-founder and vice president of the KiNDness Club, which strives to remind people of the importance and power of random acts of kindness.
-He also volunteers in the pediatric section at Memorial Hospital and teaches English at La Casa de Amistad in South Bend.
+Peter played the trombone in the University of Notre Dame Marching Band and enjoys playing the guitar and ukulele in his free time.
+He was the co-founder and vice president of the KiNDness Club, which strives to underscore the power of random acts of kindness.
+He also volunteered in the pediatric unit at Memorial Hospital and taught English at La Casa de Amistad in South Bend.

 - Hometown: Brownsburg, IN

-As a proud Hoosier, Ben is heavily involved in community service.
-As a freshman, he served as a Robinson Community Learning Center AmeriCorps member, where he helped coordinate an Entrepreneurship and Advanced Skills Program for youth in the community.
-He continued his work at the Center his sophomore year as youth mentor and member of the Board of Trustees.
-Ben has also worked extensively as a Knight of Columbus, participating in their annual football steak sales, as well as directing a large-scale building renovation project.
-During the summer of his freshman year, he volunteered as a national policy and immigration intern at Catholic Charities USA.
+Ben, a proud Hoosier, was heavily involved in community service during his time at Notre Dame.
+As a freshman, he served as a Robinson Community Learning Center AmeriCorps member, where he helped coordinate an entrepreneurship and advanced skills program for youth in the community.
+He continued his work at the center his sophomore year as youth mentor and member of the Board of Trustees.
+As a Knight of Columbus, he participated in their renowned steak sandwich sales and directed a building renovation project.
+After his freshman year, he volunteered as a national policy and immigration intern at Catholic Charities USA.

-Following his work with Notre Dame Enrollment and his mentorship of Hoosier students, Ben cofounded Dark Horse Sports Recruiting.
-The company aims to help high school basketball students receive academic and athletic scholarship offers to their dream schools.
-Their company has served over fifty students in 2016, and is positioned to become a leader in securing student scholarship opportunities in the Chicago area.
+Following his work with the Notre Dame enrollment division and his time spent mentoring Hoosier students, Ben co-founded Dark Horse Sports Recruiting.
+The company aims to help high school basketball players receive academic and athletic scholarship offers to their dream schools.

 - Areas of Study: Political Science; Philosophy, Politics, Economics (PPE); Italian